OpenClimateScience/M3-Open-Science-for-Water-Resources/README.md

 **In addition, learners will see how to:**

+- Install and manage Python packages
 - Merge multiple HDF files together into an `xarray.Dataset`
 - Subset an `xarray.Dataset` using an ERSI Shapefile
+- Clip and reproject raster data based on an ESRI Shapefile
+- Compute a water budget using precipitation, evapotranspiration, and runoff data
+- Use Git and Github to track and back-up changes to research software

 Climate Datasets Used